realA10001986/SID/README.md

 It is ok to leave it in AP-mode, predominantly if used stand-alone.
 (To keep operating your SID in AP-mode, do not configure a WiFi network as described below, or check "Forget saved WiFi network" and click "Save" on the Config Portal's "WiFi Configuration" page.)

 >Please do not leave computers/handhelds permanently connected to the SID's AP.
-These devices might think they are connected to the internet and therefore hammer your SID with DNS and HTTP requests which might lead to packet loss and disruptions.
+These devices might think they are connected to the internet and therefore hammer your SID with DNS and HTTP requests which might lead to disruptions.

 >If you want your device to remain in AP-mode, please choose a suitable WiFi channel on the Config Portal's "WiFi Configuration" page.
 See [here](#-wifi-channel).